-The key to fixing this up is to realize that although it can be written as another surface integral over the same surface, using the first Maxwell equation, that is, the integral over a closed surface
+The key to fixing this up is to realize that although the right-hand side can be written as another surface integral over the same surface, using the first Maxwell equation, that is, the integral over a closed surface

-where q is the total charge in the volume enclosed by the surface.
+where is the total charge in the volume enclosed by the surface.

 By taking the time rate of change of both sides, we find

 Putting this together with gives:

 for any closed surface, and consequently this is a surface integral that must be the same for any surface spanning the path or circuit!
 (Because two different surfaces spanning the same circuit add up to a closed surface.
 We’ll ignore the technically trickier case where the two surfaces intersect each other, creating multiple volumes—there one must treat each created volume separately to get the signs right.)